 I have been thinking about index funds and ETFs for some time, but one thing that had been bothering me is the lack of control over the makeup of such funds.
 We’ve seen how the COVID-19 pandemic has practically devastated some industries such as air travel and cruises, it puts an even bigger question mark on whether investing in broad market indexes is such a great idea after all.

-Before I continue, let me point you to DEGIRO if you’re looking for a stockbroker solution.
-NS Broker is another alternative if you want to use CFDs and Forex, and eToro is great for social trading.
+Before I continue, let me point you to DEGIRO if you’re looking for a stockbroker solution and eToro is great for social trading.
 The linked reviews will explain why I like these platforms in particular.

 As for myself, coming from a background of building web companies, my stock picks would probably see me betting on companies like Amazon, Nike, Netflix, Uber etc.

 And yes, I understand that given my background I am biased towards investing in tech stocks and that we don’t know whether tech stocks will continue to be the big drivers of returns over the next decade, but so far I don’t see many other alternatives that I would be comfortable investing in giving my knowledge.